Yuengling: Products

-Bock beer was introduced in February 2009, a return of a discontinued beer last brewed in the 1970s.
-This style of beer was very popular in the 19th century as a celebratory beer, it has a high alcohol content and was often brewed for May Day events.
-According to company sources, it was to be sold as a draught-only, spring seasonal beer.
-Due to its popularity, Yuengling Bock beer was made available for kegs and cases in January 2010.
-Bock Beer was discontinued in early 2015 after not meeting sales expectations.
-Bock was reintroduced with a new design in 2024 as a limited time release.
+Bock beer returned in February 2009 after having last been brewed by Yuengling in the 1970s.
+The style was popular in the 19th century as a celebratory beer and was often brewed for May Day events.
+According to company sources, Yuengling Bock was initially intended to be sold only on draft as a spring seasonal beer.
+Following its popularity, it was made available in kegs and cases in January 2010.
+Bock was discontinued in early 2015 after failing to meet sales expectations.
+It was reintroduced with a new design in 2024 as a limited-time release.